Commercial Rent FAQ: What Are my Rights as Commercial Tenant in Ontario?

 Whether or not you have a lease with your landlord, at the end of the term (or month) there is no limit to potential rent increases from term to term.
 We commonly hear of 10, 20, even 50% rent increases from one lease to the next.

 While it is possible to negotiate rent caps into your lease, it is fairly rare.
-Huge rent increases are difficult to justify, especially when tenants are already paying utilities, tax, and for many leasehold upgrades.
+Huge rent increases are increasingly common.
+Between 2021-2023, the average price of commercial rent went up almost 20% in the GTA.

 Does Ontario have Standardized Leases for Commercial Tenants?